Cliff Dwellers Club: Notable members

 Under the Club's by-laws, "any person of reputation for creative work or for distinguished service in the field of literature or arts may be elected an honorary member."
 Authors Stuart Dybek and Scott Turow, Chicago sculptors Terrence Karpowicz and Richard Hunt, Chicago historian Tim Samuelson, investor and philanthropist Richard Driehaus, photographer and journalist Lee Bey, and architect Carter Manny are recent honorary members of the Club.

 Exhibitions, performances, and lectures

 The Club currently has exhibitions of sculpture and visual arts, which are mounted every other month.
 In addition, the Club hosts numerous events every month, showcasing musicians, dancers, and actors in unique and exciting performances.
 Over the years, the Club has also opened its doors to many outstanding writers and artists in Chicago for special lectures and programs.

 Arts Foundation

 The Cliff Dwellers Arts Foundation operates as a charitable adjunct to the private club.
 The Foundation's stated mission is to support the arts.
 Throughout the year, the Foundation provides grants to arts-oriented organizations and individuals, presents performances at the Club, and sponsors an annual music competition.
 Visual arts grant recipients also often showcase their art at the Club.
 Funds are contributed by members of The Cliff Dwellers and are distributed biannually.
+It is a 501(c)(3) Public Charity.